In Bash, all the commands that you run in the Terminal are stored in a text file named in

-4. Delete Command line history permanently
+5. Delete Command line history permanently

-One problem of using all above methods is they will only remove the commands from the active session i.e currently opened Terminal.
-That means if you have multiple Terminals running different commands, the
+All of the above methods will only remove the commands from the active session i.e currently opened terminal.
+If you have multiple terminals running different commands, the

+.bash_history file.
+This file contains the list of commands that we run in the terminal.
 You can either clear this file manually each time or setup a cron job to clear it at regular intervals.

-cat /dev/null > ~/.bash_history
+$ cat /dev/null > ~/.bash_history